-We’d just arrived with the moving trucks at our new home when the fi rst neighbors showed up at the door.
+We’d just arrived with the moving trucks at our new home when the first neighbors showed up at the door.
 They brought a bottle of wine to welcome us to the neighborhood.
-“How thoughtful,” I said to my husband, excited about our move to a tight-knit community within walking distance of historic downtown Annapolis and the Chesapeake Bay.
+They made an effort in connecting with us.

-I interviewed 300 people to discover the quality of their relationships and here’s what they had to say.
+I interviewed 300 people to discover the quality of their relationships, and here’s what they had to say.
 Can you relate?

-54% said they get together with friends for fun and conversation less than once a month.
+- 54% said they get together with friends for fun and conversation less than once a month.

-55% have not had a friend over to their home in more than two months.
+- 55% have not had a friend over to their home in more than two months.

-80% of people married or in a romantic relationship said they are not satisfied with the consistency and quality of time spent with their spouse or significant other.
+- 80% of people married or in a romantic relationship said they are not satisfied with the consistency and quality of time spent with their spouse or significant other.

-70% of parents surveyed said they do not spend enough time with their children.
+- 70% of parents surveyed said they do not spend enough time with their children.

-58% said they have not had a seven-day vacation in more than a year.
+- 58% said they have not had a seven-day vacation in more than a year.

 Has an overloaded calendar or demanding work life left you disconnected from the people and things that matter most to you?
 Has a move or life change altered the dynamics of your relationships?
-Or do you have the right people in your life, but too much going on to spend quality time with them?
+Do you have the right people in your life, but too much going on to spend quality time with them?
 If so, there are some specific steps you can take toward change.

+Americans work harder—despite a decrease in income as of 2020—live farther from relatives and have fewer friends.
+What can we learn from this?
 Success is often defined in professional and financial terms, but such definitions are incomplete.
-What is your personal definition of success?
-When you look back on your life, and consider the highs and even the lows, it is the relationships—your interactions and bonds with others—that stand out most.
+When you look back on your life and consider the highs and the lows, it is the relationships—your interactions and bonds with others—that stand out most.
 Set personal relationship goals and give them a high priority in your life.